MrLeonix/plugsurfing-code-challenge/README.md

 API URL: `http://coverartarchive.org/`

+## Error handling

+For the sake of simplicity, there is a general error handler class ([ErrorHandler](src/main/kotlin/code/challenge/musify/config/ExceptionHandler.kt)) that will respond to every exception with a 400 status and the exception message.
+Later, (custom) exceptions would be added there as well.

+Ideally, I would like to implement the [json:api](https://jsonapi.org/) pattern to it.

 ## Challenges

 Because this application make requests to several sources, it is crucial to have asynchronous code in place.